bigjohnson/SNH-C6112BN/README.md

 # SNH-C6112BN
  Samsung / Hanwha SNH-C6112BN camera setup instructions

- 1. Power on the camera.
+ 1. Power on the camera and wait until the led is blue or solid red.
- 2. Press the rear wifi button.
+ 2. Press the rear wifi button until the led is green.
- 3. Connect to the DIRECT-CAM-xxxx network, where xxxx are the last 4 digit of the cam serial number.
+ 3. Connect to the DIRECT-CAM-xxxx network, where xxxx are the last 4 digit of the cam serial number on the rear label.

  4. enter the wifi password that is **smartcam**
  5. Open a internet browser an insert the address http://192.168.123.1/ that is the wifi network default gateway.